manud99/code-expert-themes/README.md

 ![Preview](./docs/preview.png)

+## Installation

+Install and activate the extension:
+1. Download the latest release from [Releases](https://github.com/manud99/code-expert-themes/releases).
+2. Open [Extensions](chrome://extensions/) and activate developer mode on the top right.
+3. Click on the button "Load unpacked" and select the `dist` folder of this extension.
+4. Activate the extension.

 ## Usage information

 1. Open a project on [Code Expert](https://expert.ethz.ch).
 2. In the toolbar click on the extension's icon.
 3. Select your preferred theme.
 You can skip through the list.
 The IDE's theme is updating simultaneously.

-## Manual installation
+## Contributiton

-Install and activate the extension:
+Make sure that you have node with at least version 16 installed.
 1. Clone the repository or download the folder.
-2. Open [Extensions](chrome://extensions/) and activate developer mode on the top right.
-3. Click on the button "Load unpacked" and select the `dist` folder of this extension.
-4. Activate the extension.
+2. Install all dependencies with `npm install`.
+3. Run `npm run watch` to start the file watcher.
+4. Make your modifications.
+To format your code enter `npm run prettier`.
+5. To create a production ready version use `npm run prod`.

-## Contribute your custom theme
+### Create your custom theme

 Please feel free to contribute your custom theme.
 Just make sure to follow some principles: